-- 1. In your will you can choose the tutor (the Louisiana term for guardian) for your minor children (assuming their other parent has predeceased you or is unable to care for the children).
-This can also be done by a separate document that is not a part of your will. - 2.
-This prevents arguing among family members and assures that your desires are followed. - 3.
+1. In your will you can choose the tutor (the Louisiana term for guardian) for your minor children (assuming their other parent has predeceased you or is unable to care for the children).
+This can also be done by a separate document that is not a part of your will.

+- 2. This prevents arguing among family members and assures that your desires are followed. - 3.
 You may also want to provide compensation for the tutor so that his family can raise its standard of living commensurate to that of your children.
 For example, the tutor may need to purchase a larger home or add on to his or her current home.
 This money may also allow the tutor to afford vacations that you would want your child to have (the tutor can't spend your child's money on his own share of the vacation expenses).
-In your will, you will need to clearly set out the compensation of the tutor, or the tutor will not be entitled to compensation.

-- H. Appointing an attorney for your estate and the testamentary trust.
+In your will, you will need to clearly set out the compensation of the tutor, or the tutor will not be entitled to compensation. - H. Appointing an attorney for your estate and the testamentary trust.
 Your attorney is more familiar with your affairs than the attorney that may be selected in the absence of your guidance.
 Therefore, you may want to name an attorney for your executor.
 However, this designation is not binding.
 The Louisiana Supreme Court has ruled that the attorney works for the executor, not the decedent, and the executor has an absolute right to pick his own attorney.
 If you have strong feelings about your attorney handling your estate, it will be necessary to name your attorney as executor. - I. Minimizing and deferring estate taxes.
 If you do not have a large estate, go ahead and skip this section.
-If your family estate is worth more than \$5,450,000 (as of 2016), including life insurance proceeds, dying without a will can result in the payment of unnecessary estate taxes.
-If your share of the estate is over \$5,450,000, and presuming you die before your spouse, estate tax will be due at your death, where with a will it could be deferred until the death of your spouse.
-The estate tax rate for value in excess of \$5,450,000 is 40%.
+If your family estate is worth more than \$11,400,000 for a single person, or \$22,800,000 for a couple (as of 2019), including life insurance proceeds and qualified retirement plans (such as IRAs), dying without a will can result in the payment of unnecessary estate taxes.
+If your share of the estate is over \$11,400,000, and presuming you die before your spouse, estate tax will be due at your death, where with a will it could be deferred until the death of your spouse.
+The rate for taxable estates is 40% of the amount above the exemption.